José Aguilera (footballer)

-José Matías Aguilera Tapia (born 31 January 2000) is a Chilean footballer who plays for Cultural Maipú in the Chilean Tercera B.
+José Matías Aguilera Tapia (born 31 January 2000) is a Chilean footballer who plays as a winger.

 Club career

 Aguilera retired in 2022 after testing positive for cocaine and ecstasy.
 He returned to the activity by signing with Cultural Maipú in the Chilean Tercera B on 30 April 2025.

 International career

 At early age, Aguilera represented Chile at under-15 level at the 2015 South American U-15 Championship and winning the friendly 2015 Aspire Tri-Series International Tournament in Doha, Qatar.